sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 links without really thinking about the validity of those links because they're always valid.

-An update to celebration of April Fool's Day; here's an example site:
+An update to celebrate April Fool's Day; here's an example:

 <https://wiki.6502.pro>